There are ways to prevent becoming that annoyed and irritated mom. Or what I like to call Mommy Monster.

 You’re a grownup.
 You’re not a kid.

-With my five-year-old, I’ve learned to really acknowledge him.
+With my five-year-old, I’ve learned to acknowledge him.

-Really listen to what he has to say.
-And understand how he’s feeling.
+Listen to what he has to say.
+And take time to understand how he’s feeling.

-I have found is if I don’t give him the attention that he needs, that’s when he turns into baby Hulk and then go down the road of turning into Mommy Monster
+I have found that if I don’t give him the attention he needs, he turns into a baby Hulk.
+Then I head down the road of turning into Mommy Monster.

 Say yes to playtime

 I listened to a great TED Talk by Shonda Rimes.
-She talked about how she made an effort to always say yes to her kids when they asked her to play.
+She talked about how she always tried to say yes to her kids when they asked her to play.

-Even if she is going to be late or already relate to work, she would say yes.
-Even if she was tired and really didn’t feel like play, she would say yes.
+Even if she were late or already late to work, she would say yes.
+She would say yes even if she were tired and didn’t feel like playing.

 At first, I was shaking my head when I heard this.

-But as I listened and understood more of what she was saying, I started to see how saying yes helps me and my little guy.
+But as I listened and understood more of what she was saying, I started to see how saying yes helps my little guy and me.

 This mental break gives you time to relax your mind.

-I know a lot of times I feel like I can’t be creative.
-Or my creative juices have stopped flowing.
+Many times you may feel like you can’t be creative.
+Or your creative juices have stopped flowing.

-Many times it’s because I’m just constantly going, going, going, and I don’t allow my mind to just relax.
+Usually, it’s because you’re just constantly going, going, going.
+And you don’t allow your mind to relax.
 And to be free and be in that creative spot.

-So having that playtime allows me to get some of that creativity back and have fun.
+So having that playtime allows you to get some of that creativity back and have fun.

 Think of your child like this when they throw a tantrum

-I heard this one really good podcast and forgive me, whoever did this podcast interview, I do not remember your name.
+I heard this really good podcast, and forgive me; whoever did this podcast interview, I don’t remember your name.

-One the podcast, the lady was saying when her child is throwing a royal fit and throwing a crazy tantrum, she just pretends like her child is drunk.
+On the podcast, the lady said that when her child is throwing a tantrum, she pretends like her child is drunk.

 It sounds crazy, but hear me out.

-Rarely do you get upset at a drunk person because you know that they’re drunk.
+Rarely do you get upset at a drunk person because you know they’re drunk?

 It’s not like giving them a pass, but you know the person is not in their right mind.
 So you don’t let what they say or do bother you much.

-When I heard this, I thought it was hilarious because when kids are acting up and throw tantrums they really aren’t themselves.
+When I heard this, I thought it was hilarious because when kids act up and throw tantrums, they aren’t themselves.

-They are acting like a drunk person who is not being themselves at the moment.
+They are acting like a drunk person who is not being themselves.

-This helped me to remember not to lose my cool when the little guy jumping up and down throwing a tantrum.
+This helped me to remember not to lose my cool when the little guy jumped up and down throwing a tantrum.

-And I hope that you found some of these tips helpful because I want you to stay a happy mom.
+And I hope that you found some of these tips help because I want you to stay a happy mom.

-I’ll tell you this, over the last year I really learned a lot as a mom and how to stay happier and grateful.
-And how to have more joy and not allow the stresses of life to really get me down.
+I’ll tell you this, over the last year, I learned a lot as a mom and how to stay happier and grateful.
+And how to have more joy and not allow the stresses of life to get me down.